NYC’s Best Date Ideas That Aren’t Just Dinner and a Movie

 Talk about sex, baby

-Flatiron Museums can be subtly sexy, with their tasteful nudes and needlessly sensual depictions of fruit.
-There’s nothing subtle about the Museum of Sex, where current exhibitions include a bouncy castle fashioned after breasts.
+Museums can be subtly sexy, with their tasteful nudes and needlessly sensual depictions of fruit.
+There’s nothing subtle about the Museum of Sex, where current exhibitions include The Illicit Origins of Pornographic Film.

 Sofar Sounds shows pop up in intimate, undisclosed locations -- someone’s apartment; the back of a retail shop; a gallery space.
 You’ll apply for tickets online through a lottery and receive notification 24 hours in advance if you’ve won access to a performance.
 Prepare to sit cross-legged on the floor and BYOB.
 Even if you end up with a musical dud, your date will be impressed with your insider knowledge.